solo-io/supergloo/docs/content/guides/federate_identity.md

 ##### Destination Federation

 We also specify which destinations to federate to remote service meshes through the `federation` field.
-In the example we set provide a single empty selector, which expresses permissive federation, i.e. exposes all destinations from each mesh to the other mesh.
+In the example we provide a single empty selector, which expresses permissive federation, i.e. exposes all destinations from each mesh to the other mesh.

 Alternatively, we can fine tune which destinations are exposed to which service meshes by specifying selection criteria.